 Notice the neat system Caldwell has in place for “racking” their barrels.
 Instead of having to take each barrel down from the racks they are setup so they can be manually turned and racked right in their place.

 Visits are by appointment.
-For more information see: www.caldwellvineyard.com
+For more information and or to join the appropriately named Society of Smugglers wine club, visit: www.caldwellvineyard.com